 Nandan: Pretty simple and straight forward.
 Just be ready with your IELTS results and show your real motivation behind pursuing the program.

-Tanmoy: You worked as a Graduate Teaching Assistant during your Masters?
+Tanmoy: You worked as a Graduate Teaching Assistant during your Masters in Germany?
 Was it a paid position?
 How was the overall experience?

 Tanmoy: You had three internships during your Masters.
 How did you end up with those intern positions?